vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/19_The_So-called_Jaunpur_Stone_Inscription_of_Ishv.md

 To go by its name it may have been a hill along the Revā \(= Narmadā\) River̥ A hill

-of this name is mentioned in the Junāgad

-. h Rock Inscription of Skandagupta.
+of this name is mentioned in the Junāgaḍh Rock Inscription of Skandagupta.
 Fleet

 identifies this Raivataka with the hill ‘opposite to Ûrjayat or Girnâr’ in Kathiawar, Gujarat \( CII III \(1888\), 64 ṇ 1\).